Kells Priory

 What to See & Do

-• The Seven Towers – Walk the perimeter wall and pause at each of the seven towers.
-From the priors’ tower you can glimpse the surrounding countryside, the King’s River, and the occasional sheep grazing the fields.
+• The Seven Towers – Walk the perimeter wall and pause at each tower.
+From the priors’ tower you can glimpse the surrounding countryside, the King’s River and grazing sheep.

-• Chapter House and Cloister Garth – Although the cloister arcade has largely collapsed, the stone benches and doorway of the chapter house are still visible, allowing you to imagine the daily meetings of the canons.
+• Chapter House and Cloister Garth – Stone benches and the doorway of the chapter house survive, evoking the daily meetings of the canons.

-• Self‑Guided QR Tour – Scan the QR codes placed around the site to access audio commentary, images of original artefacts, and historical anecdotes.
-The tour is hosted on the Heritage Ireland website.
+• Self‑Guided QR Tour – Scan QR codes placed around the site for audio commentary, images of artefacts and historical anecdotes.

-• Winfopoint Smart‑Device Experience – If you bring a smartphone, you can connect to Winfopoint for an augmented‑reality overlay that labels architectural features and shows reconstructions of the priory’s original layout.
+• Winfopoint AR Experience – Connect a smartphone to view augmented‑reality overlays that label architectural features and reconstruct the priory’s original layout.

 Practical Information